Layr-Labs/hello-world-avs/README.md

 ## Anvil

-To use the Rust Lang on local anvil chain , copy the env paramters without the `rust` namespace  to the ones with the `rust` namespace.
+To use the Rust Lang on local anvil chain , copy the env parameters without the `rust` namespace  to the ones with the `rust` namespace.

 1. Run `make start-chain-with-contracts-deployed`